 The general rule relating to children is that jurisdiction is based on a child’s habitual residence.
 This jurisdiction does not normally change even if the child later moves to another country.
 There are exceptions to this general priority of habitual residence where the child has lived previously in another member state, in cases of child abduction, in cases where there may be a closer connection with another member state, where it is impossible to determine the habitual residence of a child and where the Court which has jurisdiction of the matter transfers the case to a country better placed to deal with it.

-Carla Hull currently chairs Birmingham Law Society’s International Committee and has significant expertise and experience in handling cases with an international element.
+Carla Hull was a previous Chair of Birmingham Law Society’s International Committee and has significant expertise and experience in handling cases with an international element.

 International family law